 What personal identifiers and/or protected health information (PHI) may be used and disclosed in this research?

-Dates (except year) directly related to an individual such as birth date
+Dates directly related to you such as birth date

 How will your protected health information be used or disclosed in this research?